-When the provision of on-site parking is deemed acceptable, the council will use S106 legal agreements to secure mitigation measures, including:
+When the provision of on-site parking is deemed acceptable, the council will use S106 legal agreements or other tools available to the council to secure mitigation measures, including:

-- Free lifetime membership to car club schemes for occupants of the development and that the dedicated bays are located in a publicly accessible location either onsite or within the vicinity of the site (details about the provider to be used and types of vehicle made available will need to be provided to the council); - Ensuring that parking spaces are let on a short-term basis, and the sale of spaces is prohibited; - Applying criteria on allocating parking spaces to ensure that families with young children and those eligible for Westminster's white badge scheme are prioritised (this should also be explained in the Management Plan and its adherence secured by S106 legal agreement); and - That the requisite number of dedicated disabled bays are retained.
+- Ensuring that parking spaces are let on a short-term basis (not more than 12 months), and the sale of spaces is prohibited; and - That the requisite number of dedicated disabled bays (see Section 5.3.3 below) are retained.
 In developments that are otherwise car free, the council will use legal agreements to restrict the renting, sale, or use of disabled bays for general residential parking.

-In schemes within Housing Renewal Areas, S106 legal agreements will be used to ensure that parking spaces are offered only to existing occupants with established parking.
+In schemes within Housing Renewal Areas, S106 legal agreements will be used to ensure that any reprovided parking spaces are offered only to returning occupants with established parking prior to redevelopment.